Author Archive

 Pitchers learn and develop different pitches, and they do so at varying stages of their lives.
 It might be a curveball in high school, a cutter in college, or a changeup in A-ball.
 Sometimes the addition or refinement is a natural progression — graduating from Pitching 101 to advanced course work — and often it’s a matter of necessity.
 In order to get hitters out as the quality of competition improves, a pitcher needs to optimize his repertoire.

-In the sixteenth installment of this series, we’ll hear from three pitchers — Clay Buchholz, Matt Moore, and Tyler Skaggs — on how they learned and/or developed a specific pitch.
+In this installment of the series, we’ll hear from three pitchers — David Cone, J.A.
+Happ, and Jake Petricka — on how they learned and developed their sliders.

 ———